What INVIRTUA Does: Autistic Child As Digital Puppeteer

-In many cases, the person with autism can also become the puppeteer, learning quickly how to control the animations, since the lip sync is completely automatic.
+In many cases, the autistic person can also become the puppeteer, learning quickly how to control the animations, since the lip sync is completely automatic.
 Young persons of all ages and abilities have fun and enjoy the experience of communicating via cartoon characters and even life-like avatars.
 It adds an engaging dimension to role-playing that can be productive in several ways and leverages a child’s affinity for cartoons.

 Gary Jesch, also known as “CHOPS” and founder of Invirtua, is a performance animation artist and character creator with a unique way of attracting attention.
 He brings people and virtual characters together by combining several artistic disciplines, including acting, computer graphics and video production design.
 His corporate appearances offer something few people have ever experienced – interacting with a cartoon and having it talk back.

 For more information about Invirtua Avatar Adventures – https://invirtua.com/welcome-animation-autism/